How to use a LISTSERV (for list subscribers)

 Target audience: McGill LISTSERV subscribers (members)

-McGill's LISTSERV is an email distribution service that can send emails to groups of individuals containing both McGill and non-McGill email addresses.
+McGill's LISTSERV is an email distribution service that can send emails to groups of McGill or non-McGill email addresses.
 Some lists are set up to post announcements (only owners and editors can post), and others are set up as discussion lists (any list member may post, but posts are usually moderated).

 In this article: